 Information About Unemployment Benefits for SSI and SSDI Recipients

-Especially during the Covid-19 pandemic, many people in New York have been receiving unemployment benefits.
-A person is allowed to receive unemployment benefits and disability benefits at the same time.
-However, the Social Security Administration is allowed to consider a person’s unemployment benefits when deciding whether or not that person is disabled.
+It is important to remember that for both SSI and SSDI, the Social Security Administration is allowed to consider a person’s unemployment benefits when deciding whether or not that person is disabled.
 When a person receives unemployment benefits, the person is certifying he or she is “ready, willing, and able to work.”
 This certification could be considered as evidence that a person is not disabled.
 On the other hand, a person can qualify for disability benefits even though he or she is capable of performing a certain amount of part-time work, so receiving unemployment benefits would not automatically disqualify a person from receiving disability benefits.
 Because receiving unemployment benefits may negatively impact your eligibility for disability benefits, it is wise to speak to an attorney if you plan on receiving both.

 Click here for our article on unemployment benefits during the Covid-19 pandemic.

-Last Review Date: May 25, 2021
+Last Review Date: October 28, 2021